 The expensive Dash cams can support compressed video formats like MPEG-4.
 The Dash Cameras those are supporting compressed formats can record more time on the same size of memory card.
 Make sure you are buying a class 10 SDHC card, higher class means the SDHC card can read and write in higher rate/speed.

 This is not an important feature that you want to worry about when you select your cam.
-The Dash cameras are recording videos in small segments like 3 minutes, 5 minutes etc. The cam itself split the videos into these small lengths while recording.
+The Dash cameras are recording videos in small segments like 3 minutes, 5 minutes, etc. The cam itself split the videos into these small lengths while recording.
 By default, your dash cam will create a folder for each day and save this three minutes or five minutes length videos for each day.
-You will not lose any data between these splits, instead, you will get same sample of few milliseconds length video at the end of one segment and beginning of next segment.
+You will not lose any data between these splits.
+Instead, you will get the same sample of few milliseconds length video at the end of one segment and beginning of next segment.